 - For treatment of HIV infection:

-- Adults and children weighing 25 kilograms (kg) or more—1 tablet once a day.
-This medicine contains 50 milligrams (mg) bictegravir, 200 mg emtricitabine, and 25 mg tenofovir alafenamide.
+- Adults and children weighing 25 kilograms (kg) or more—One tablet once a day.
+Each tablet contains 50 milligrams (mg) bictegravir, 200 mg emtricitabine, and 25 mg tenofovir alafenamide.

 - Children weighing less than 14 kg—Use and dose must be determined by your doctor.